12 to 15 years

 The resulting hybrid of these two legendary breeds consists of the best traits of both parents.
 Doodleman Pinschers are large and powerful animals that are intelligent and easy to train, with razor-sharp instincts that make them both a great family dog and a loyal guardian and protector.

-Doberman Pinscher Poodle mixes are high-energy dogs that will require tons of patience and consistency to train, a lack of which can lead to an aggressive and possibly dangerous animal, making this is a breed that you should put thought into before committing to adopting.
+Doberman Pinscher Poodle mixes are high-energy dogs that will require tons of patience and consistency to train.
+A lack of training can lead to an aggressive and possibly dangerous animal, making this a breed that you should put thought into before committing to adopting.
 However, with the right training and attention, there is arguably no dog more loyal and loveable than a Doodleman Pinscher, and raising them from a puppy will give you a trustworthy and loyal protector.

 1. Doberman Pinschers were first bred by a tax collector.

 The Doberman Pinscher was created by Herr Karl Louis Dobermann who was a man with many talents (including dog breeding), but his main occupation was as a tax collector.
 He would frequently travel around with bags of cash in unsavory neighborhoods and wanted a medium-sized dog that was dignified yet intimidating enough to keep him safe.
 The resulting breed was the Doberman Pinscher, which achieved that goal and gave him a dog that was highly trainable and obedient yet formidable.

 Dobermann, unfortunately, did not keep accurate records of what dogs went into the breeding process; however, it is speculated that there was a wide range of dogs in the mix, including some other notoriously protective breeds like Rottweilers, various terrier breeds, and Great Danes.